2015 Credit Cap: $75 million

 LPC Applications are subject to review and/or audit by Virginia Tax at any time during the application process or within the applicable statute of limitations.

 - How long does it take to process my application?

 For donations of less than $1 million, it may take approximately 15 business days to process a completed application.
 However, during our busy season (October-January), it may take approximately 30 days for processing due to the volume of applications received during this time.
 Applications for credits of $1 million or more may take 30-45 days to process.

 - How and when does the transfer fee apply?

 The fee applies when the credit is allocated, sold or transferred.

 - Does the fee apply to a Disregarded Entity/Single Member LLC?

 Currently, Virginia Tax's administrative process allows us to waive the allocation fee if an entity is disregarded for federal income tax purposes (e.g., a grantor trust or a single member LLC).
 We can accept a copy of the federal tax return that includes the donor's information (Form 1040 Schedule C or E) and a copy of the entity’s operating agreement to support this designation.

 - How do I complete Section VI - Less-Than-Fee Simple Donation?

 This section should be completed by describing how the donation meets the requirements of § 170(h) of the Internal Revenue Code, as amended.
 Briefly describe how the donation provides conservation value: preserves wildlife, water quality, perpetual conservation and open space, scenic enjoyment, etc. Easements are less-than-fee simple because they provide partial rights to a parcel of land.
 A fee simple interest provides full rights and title to the land.
-The Department cannot accept any referrals to the deed of gift.
+Virginia Tax cannot accept any referrals to the deed of gift.